KNIME logo

 An example workflow of clustering on simulated clustered data, implementing three clustering algorithms.

 You can start using KNIME today for free.
-When you’re ready, download this workflow and try it yourself.
+When you’re ready, explore this workflow and try it yourself.
 Then, you can browse KNIME Community Hub for more machine learning blueprints and jumpstart another data science project.